gecskpdev/NearbyHostel/README.md

 # ProjectArchive

-**ProjectArchive** is a static website designed for students at  Enginerrring colleg to showcase their projects.
+**ProjectArchive** is a static website designed for students at  **Engineering College** to showcase their projects.
 This platform provides students with visibility, helps them secure internships, and allows recruiters to assess their potential.

 ---